SylmarDev/syl-rnb-calc/CONTRIBUTING.md

 ## Github Issues

-If you have feature requests, bug reports, or anything addition you think could make this better, please leave a github issue.
+If you have feature requests, bug reports, or anything else you think could make this project better, please leave a github issue.
 You can find the button near the top of the page on github, or at [this link](https://github.com/SylmarDev/syl-rnb-calc/issues), as well as on the calculator under "Report an Issue".
 To create an issue, choose the "New Issue" button.

 From there you can give it a title and label it, and write up a description.
 Be descriptive!
 You can even add images to this to help me better understand what the issue/request is.